 This passion with quality and attention to detail have remained with me.
 I have an overriding need to provide a well crafted and yet peaceful meditative art work.

 Whilst on my Foundation Course at Cheltenham College of Art, I began to realize that drawings are a vehicle to seeing, understanding and exploring subjects and concepts.
 During my degree course in Fine Art Embroidery at Manchester Polytechnic, my mind and eyes were opened, not only to a media that satisfied me, but one that also engaged the viewer.

-Living and working within the National Arts School in Port Moresby awoke in me an interest in geology, fossils, maps and anthropology, themes soon to be linked to my drawings and textiles.
+Living within the National Arts School in Port Moresby awoke in me an interest in geology, fossils, maps and anthropology, themes soon to be linked to my drawings and textiles.
 Over the years these fossil and rock themes have become more intense with an inner energy and meditative quality.
-Time and space provided opportunities to develop ideas, skills and techniques.
 A series of paintings and paper textiles illustrating corals and underwater worlds was executed and exhibited in Oceania and Australia.
-With the birth of my first daughter in Papua New Guinea, the place and its people will always hold a piece of my heart and influence my way of thinking.
+My first daughter was born in Papua New Guinea, and the place and its people will always hold a piece of my heart and influence my way of thinking.

 My young daughters, sewing, drawing, and children’s workshops engaged me for ten years in Kent.
 I returned to live in Gloucestershire in 2002, working from my studio, high in a small village in the Cotswolds.
 The woodlands and landscapes that surround me are inspirational, making my drawings more expansive.
 The drawings contain inner dialogues, finding solutions that are easily transposed to the Paper Textiles.